 11. Purple Hues

 In line with maximalism, 2023 is colorful.
-Purple is a big player with its warm, romantic qaulities.
+Purple is a big player with its warm, romantic qualities.
 Paired here with gold finishings and plush materials, it’s appealing on so many levels.

 12. Wood + Color

 Wood with pops of color is always pleasing to the eye.
 A balanced contrast that is tried and true yet still showing up in 2023.
-Here it’s pictured with rich gold hues (another popular trend) and pop of a deep green.
+Here it’s pictured with rich gold hues (another popular home decor trend) and a pop of deep green in the color palette.

-Sofas, chairs, tables, everything that is rounded is in.
-Sharp corners are gone and in its place comfortable looking (and feeling) pieces that beg you to curl up with a book and a (colorful) blanket.
+Curved furniture – sofas, chairs, tables – everything that is rounded is in.
+Sharp corners are gone, and in their place are comfortable-looking (and feeling) pieces that beg you to curl up with a book and a (colorful) blanket.

 14. Terracotta

-Earthy, bold, warm, terracotta and colors that compliment are the big trends of this year.
+Earthy, bold, warm, terracotta and colors that complement are the significant trends of this year.
 A terracotta backdrop with pops of similar hues gives undeniable warmth and provides a space for peaceful living.

 15. Art Deco

-Geometric shapes, rich colors, dark wood, shiny metals, floral, upholstery.
-Art deco comes in many forms and those forms are making a comeback this year.
-A timeless look that adds richness to any room.
+Geometric shapes, rich colors, dark wood, shiny metals, floral, and upholstery.
+Art deco comes in many forms, and those forms are making a comeback this year.
+A timeless look that adds richness and visual interest to living room design ideas.

 16. Second-Hand Style

 All things one-of-a-kind are in style this year.
 Thrift-shop furniture finds are taking over and being recognized as higher quality products and as a sustainable choice.
-Pair it with some old school vinyl and a vintage diner pendant and you’ve got a groovy look.
+Pair a vintage piece with some old-school vinyl and a vintage diner pendant and you’ve got a groovy look.

 17. Statement Lights

-It’s not all about size (but bigger is better in 2023), just make a statement.
+It’s not all about size (but bigger is better in 2023), make a statement.
 Why keep it simple when you can draw the eye to something bold and original?
-I like the use of black wire here and seeing the bulb through the fixture is always nice especially when the bulb too is a work of art.
+I like the use of black wire here, and seeing the bulb through the light fixture is always nice especially when the bulb, too is a work of art.

 18. Warm Neutrals

-Beiges, light browns, warm whites, even creamy oranges are the neutrals of the moment.
-Opposite of the cool whites of minimalism, they bring the warm earthy elements indoors, creating an inviting space.
+Beiges, light browns, warm whites, and even creamy oranges are the neutrals of the moment.
+Opposite of the cool whites of minimalism, they bring warm earth tones indoors, creating an inviting space.

 19. Large Bold Furniture

-Seen in all types of fabrics, bold colored furniture is on trend for 2023, and the larger the better.
+Seen in all types of fabrics, bold-colored furniture is on trend for 2023, and the larger, the better.
 Sectionals are big (no pun intended).
-If you can handle this trend then you’ll be on par with celebrities and designers alike.
+If you can handle this trend, you’ll be on par with celebrities and designers .

 20. Eco-Friendly

 Re-use is a big word for 2023.
 Paint a tire white and make a swing out of it?
 Why not.
-This creative and eco-friendly living room leaves no footprint, complete with packing crates as the base of most of its furniture.
-An interesting style that is hands on and fun.
+This creative and eco-friendly living room leaves no footprint, with packing crates as the base of most of its furniture.
+An exciting design style that is hands-on and fun.

 21. Noir